botlabs-gg/yagpdb-docs-v2/content/docs/reference/templates/syntax-and-data.md

 Context data refers to information accessible via the dot, `{{ . }}`.
-The accessible data ranges from useful constants to information regarding the environment in which the custom command was executed, such as the user that ran it, the channel it was ran in, and so on.
+The accessible data ranges from useful constants to information regarding the environment in which the custom command was executed, such as the user that ran it, the channel it was run in, and so on.

 Fields documented as accessible on specific structures, like the context user `.User`, are usable on all values that share the same type.
 That is, given a user `$user`, `$user.ID` is a valid construction that yields the ID of the user.